Test Driving Docker Function as a Service (FaaS)

 7. Integrate with other services via WebHooks like GitHub

-Docker FaaS has two main components; the API Gateway and Function Watchdog.
+Docker FaaS has two main components: the API Gateway and Function Watchdog.

 The API Gateway is responsible for routing external traffic to the functions, collecting metrics for Prometheus, and autoscaling functions via Docker Swarm replicas.
-FaaS includes a clean UI which allows you to invoke functions and create new functions as needed.
+FaaS includes a clean UI that allows you to invoke functions and create new functions as needed.

 The Function Watchdog runs inside each container.
-The Watchdog then marshalls HTTP requests between the public HTTP URL the target function.
+The Watchdog marshalls HTTP requests between the public HTTP URL the target function.

-What's unique about Docker FaaS is that it runs one replica of your function all the time.
-This enables Docker FaaS to have lightning fast response times when a function is triggered.
-Other projects requires the trigger of the function to provision a new replica for each trigger.
+Other projects require the trigger of the function to provision a new replica for each trigger.
 This action consumes precious start time before the function can be executed.
-When time to execution matters, Docker FaaS is the clear leader.
+When the time to execution matters, Docker FaaS is the clear leader.

 Docker FaaS Review